summerginger/DataSweeper_Project/README.md

 ## 2. Topic Selection Criteria

-In today's fast-paced and high-tech world, credit scores can further impact many financial transactions, including personal loans, auto loans, mortgages, and credit cards.
+In today's fast-paced and high-tech world, credit scores can often impact many financial transactions, including personal loans, auto loans, mortgages, and credit cards.
 Credit scoring is a standard method of risk control in the financial industry.
-It uses the personal information and data submitted by credit card applicants to assess their creditworthiness.
+It uses the personal information and data submitted by credit card applicants to assess their credit-worthiness.
 To minimize its losses, the financial institution has a responsibility to control and objectively quantify the magnitude of risk and credit card issuance.

 The primary objective of this analysis is to design a Machine Learning model to be used on a credit card applicant dataset.

 Datasets will be cleaned and analysed so that they can be used in multiple machine learning models.

-Following the results and information derived from the different models, recommendations will be provided so the financial institution.
+Following the results and information derived from the different models, recommendations will be provided so the financial institution can make better informed decisions.

 >[Back_to_top](https://github.com/summerginger/DataSweeper_Project#credit-card-approval-prediction)